Looking for some TOEFL Reading practice?

 B is correct because the other 3 options are all untrue – they each contain at least a word that changes its original meaning.
 The passage states “Human anatomy was first studied by observing the exterior of the body and observing the wounds of soldiers…”.
 While the words “human anatomy” are mentioned a few times, the answer can be found by searching for other keywords like “soldiers’” and “wounds”.

-This exercise is challenging, but, over time, you will get used to the time restrictions and it will get easier.
+This TOEFL reading practice example is challenging, but, over time, you will get used to the time restrictions and it will get easier.
 You will start to improve the speed and accuracy of your answers, which will improve your performance on complete TOEFL iBT Reading practice passages.

 TOEFL Reading Practice Step 4: